openhybrid/documentation/10_For_Developers/01_Hardware_Interfaces.md

   * **"p"**: indicate that **value** is a floating point value meant to be added to the receiving IOPoint
   * **"n"**: indicate that **value** is a floating point value meant to be substracted from the receiving IOPoint

+## addIO(objName, ioName, plugin, type)

+With this function you can add an IOPoint to your HybridObject.

+* **objName** is a string value containing the name of the HybridObject
+* **ioName** is a string value containing the name of the IOPoint
+* **plugin** is a string value containing the  datapoint interface to use.
+If you don't have your own datapoint interface use "default"
+* **type** is a string value containing the name of your hardware interface.
+It must be the same as the name of the folder containing your hardware interface code

+## clearIO(type)

+This function clears all HybridObjects of the specified type.
+It removes IOPoints which are not longer needed.

+* **type** is a string value containing the name of your hardware interface.
+It must be the same as the name of the folder containing your hardware interface code

+## developerOn()

+This function enables the developer functions which allow you to move IOPoints and the WebUI with the RealityEditor.

+## getDebug()

+Returns **true** if debug mode is active, **false** otherwise.

 # Creating a new hardware interface

 Description of how to implement a new hardware interface